babulakterfsd/Lango/README.md

 #### Technologies I used in this project :
  - I used react as javascript library and react-bootstrap as UI component library
  - I have made this website fully responsive with bootstrap
- - After generating data by myself, I placed it lcoally and fetch from it.
+ - After generating data by myself, I placed it lcoally and fetch from the file.